ZhuZixuan0809/ZhuZixuan0809.github.io/_pages/application.md

 *This serves as a record of my application for the fall 2025 master’s program.*

-*You can contact through email or Wechat for experience and document sharing.*
+*You can contact me through Email or Wechat for experience and document sharing, if you are a student from College of Electrical Engineering, Zhejiang University.*

 update: 2024.12.05